 - The Chromebook with the damaged operating system/software.

 - Another Chromebook.
 Alternatively, you can also use a Windows or macOS computer with Chrome installed.
 Download Chrome here.

 - A USB flash drive with at least 8GB of storage.
 You can also use an SD card if your Chromebook has an SD card slot.
 You will need to format it, so make sure you back up any important files you may have in the storage unit.

 It’s also important to mention your Chromebook will be erased.
-If there is any way to do so, back up the files on the Chromebook that will be recovered.
-If you are trying to use the Chrome OS recovery tool you probably can’t use your computer at all, but it’s important to let you know what will happen during the process.
-Good thing most Chromebook data is stored in the cloud!
+If there is any way to do so, back up your files.
+If you are trying to use the Chrome OS recovery tool, you probably can’t use your computer at all, but it’s important to let you know what will happen during the process.
+The good thing is most Chromebook data is stored in the cloud.

 How to download Chrome OS Recovery Utility